 However infrequent, the process of flattening out the base of your skis is absolutely critical for proper edge engagement.
 “If the base is concave, the edges will behave too sharp, and you’ll catch your edges all the time.
 Conversely, if the base is convex, the edge will behave as though it is too dull, and you will struggle to ever really engage your edge,” according to Sunde.

 • Storage wax at the end of the ski season will help keep the ski bases protected from oxidation.

-If you’ve ever been curious about where those busy little shop elves disappear to with your skis only to return 2-14 days later, Petty and Sunde host clinics to walk skiers and riders through the process.
+If you’ve ever been curious about where those busy little shop elves disappear to with your skis only to return 2-14 days later, Sunde hosts clinics to walk skiers and riders through the process.
 In fact, participation in your own tune is encouraged at Denver Sports Lab, just be prepared to learn way more than you bargained for.

 Forget shop elves, this is Geppetto status.
 These guys geek out on ski tuning… hard, with more than a few entertaining anecdotes to share—like the intensely precise tuning regimen the skis of a Lindsey Vonn or a Mikaela Shiffrin go through before they click in for a race (something like 15 rounds of wax between 36 runs).

 During our clinic, we learned about the spectrum of course to fine files that can be used to hand-smooth edges, we did some sidewall planning and talked bevel setting, and we waxed in a slow, consistent and straight line from tip to tail.
 There may have been a few cold snacks consumed, and some of us had a harder time than others focusing when the shop dogs, Izze and Atlas, came looking for love.